Access To Customers And Data When Disaster Strikes

-What is a disaster plan, and why do I need one?
+What is a Disaster Plan, and Why do I need one?

 Disaster recovery (DR) and business continuity (BC) planning are essential processes for all organisations, regardless of size or industry.
 The purpose of DR and BC plans is to ensure an organisation can continue to operate in the event of an unexpected business interruption.